Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Related Work

 \subsection{Online Video Super-Resolution}

-Due to the specific requirement of online applications, online VSR methods are expected to be lightweight and have low latency.
-Therefore, most existing online VSR methods have been proposed \cite{fuoli2023fast, sajjadi2018frame, xiao2023online} with efficient feature alignment modules.
-For example, DAP~\cite{fuoli2023fast} designed a deformable attention pyramid module to dynamically focus on the most salient locations between frames.
-FRVSR~\cite{sajjadi2018frame} and CKBG~\cite{xiao2023online} utilized lightweight optical flow networks to estimate motion between frames and perform motion compensation.
-KSNet~\cite{jin2023kernel} proposed a kernel-split manner to reparameterize convolutional kernels on the high-value channel, enabling representation of dynamic information and reducing complexity along the channel dimension.
-FDAN~\cite{yang2023flow} proposed a flow-guided deformable attention propagation module to efficiently exploit the temporal information between frames.
-TMP~\cite{zhang2024tmp} employs an efficient temporal motion propagation method that leverages motion field continuity to achieve fast feature alignment.
+Due to the specific requirements of online applications, online VSR methods are expected to be lightweight and have low latency.
+Therefore, most existing online VSR methods have been proposed \citep{sajjadi2018frame,cao2021real,fuoli2023fast, xiao2023online,jiang2025rtsr} with efficient feature alignment modules.
+For example, EGVSR~\citep{cao2021real} and CKBG~\citep{xiao2023online} utilized lightweight optical flow networks to estimate motion between frames and perform motion compensation.
+KSNet~\citep{jin2023kernel} proposed a kernel-split manner to reparameterize convolutional kernels on the high-value channel, enabling representation of dynamic information and reducing complexity along the channel dimension.
+TMP~\citep{zhang2024tmp} employs an efficient temporal motion propagation method that leverages motion field continuity to achieve fast feature alignment.
+DAP~\citep{fuoli2023fast} designed a deformable attention pyramid module to dynamically focus on the most salient locations between frames and progressive refine the offsets to achieve temporal alignment improvement.
+FDAN~\citep{yang2023flow} proposed a flow-guided deformable attention propagation module that introduces the optical flow to guide the offset generation to efficiently exploit the temporal information between frames.
 It is noted that, however, these online VSR methods are only based on one previous frame in feature alignment due to the complexity limitation, which hinders further improvement of VSR performance.
+Different from existing deformable-based methods~\citep{fuoli2023fast,yang2023flow} that based on short-term spatio-temporal aggregation, in this work, our TS-Mamba introduces of trajectories and designs shifted SSMs blocks, enabling it improve the ability for long-range spatio-temporal information aggregation.